 Wired or Wireless?

-With the widespread use of mobile broadband devices, forward-looking oil and gas companies accelerate the use of wireless (intrinsically safe) Bluetooth®-enabled communication devices.
+With the widespread use of mobile broadband devices, forward-looking oil and gas companies accelerate the use of wireless (intrinsically safe) Bluetooth-enabled communication devices.
 To pair with these devices, whether they be digital radios or smartphones, wireless (intrinsically safe) headsets much be considered.
 Or if companies prefer analog communication devices, a wired option is needed.
-Sensear’s SM1P02 featured series offers a cable connection at the ear cup for use as a wired headset along with the ability to unplug the cable and use it as a completely wireless headset via Bluetooth® and Short Range.
+Sensear’s SM1P series offers a cable connection at the ear cup for use as a wired headset along with the ability to unplug the cable and use it as a completely wireless headset via Bluetooth® and short-range.

 An often-unconsidered aspect of hearing protection is comfort.
 Hearing protection that isn’t worn is no protection at all.
 Choosing the right solution that will be comfortable and convenient for use on the job and throughout the workday is vital.
 Companies may want to consider conducting fit tests for all their employees to ensure that proper hearing protection levels are achieved.